hellfire3d/farctool2/README.md

 1. To learn how Java can read and manipulate data streams, and
 2. Because I already knew the structures of the file formats this game used.

+### Disclaimer
+This program frankly isn't very good.
+It's messy and everything is disgustingly written.
+It was my first full-fledged Java application and that's very visible in how poor the code is and how much I stole.
+I've moved development over to OpenCWLib, which you can eventually use to create your own farctool3 -> https://github.com/philosophofee/OpenCWLib

 ### Why farctool "2"?
 farctool2 is the sequel to the original farctool, which was written in Game Maker 8.0.